How Much Money Do I Need To Travel?

 WHAT KIND OF TRAVELLER ARE YOU?

 This is the million dollar question.
 Before establishing how much money you need to travel, first you have to figure yourself out.
 For example, what kind of room do you want?
 Do you need a private bathroom?
-Do you mind cooking or do you prefer to eat all your meals on a restaurant?
+Do you mind cooking or do you prefer to eat all your meals at a restaurant?
 Oh, and what kind of restaurants are we talking about here?

 Well, the possibilities are endless!
 For example, here are some key elements that are common to all our travels: